Hello! I'm Dr. Sarah Rochette, School Psychologist for Radio Park Elementary. I'd like to tell you a little bit about myself.

 My Role in the State College Area School District

-I am the school psychologist for Radio Park and Corl Street Elementary Schools.
-At these schools, I provide consultation to parents and teachers regarding children’s academic, social-emotional, mental health and behavioral needs, collaborate in providing interventions, analyze student data, complete psychoeducational evaluations to determine children’s eligibility and need for special education and gifted education services, as well as complete preschool transition evaluations, functional behavioral assessments (FBAs), educational screenings, and 504 Plan evaluations.
+I am currently the school psychologist for Radio Park Elementary School.
+At Radio Park, I provide consultation to parents and teachers regarding children’s academic, social-emotional, mental health and behavioral needs, collaborate in providing interventions, analyze student data, complete psychoeducational evaluations to determine children’s eligibility and need for special education and gifted education services, as well as complete preschool transition evaluations, functional behavioral assessments (FBAs), educational screenings, and 504 Plan evaluations.
 At both Radio Park and Corl Street, I am a core member of the Instructional Support Team (IST), Response to Instruction and Intervention (RtII) data team and building-level team, School-wide Positive Behavior Interventions and Supports (PBIS) Team, Traumatic Events/Crisis Team, Strategic Planning, as well as Multidisciplinary Evaluation Teams as needed for individual students.
-I am also involved in a district-level committee to revise and update the pre-referral process for English Learners.
+I am also involved in the district-level committee to revise and update the pre-referral process for English Learners.
 Each year, I provide supervision to a Penn State school psychology graduate student during their year-long practicum placement, as they gain experience in providing school psychological services, including completing psychoeducational assessments and implementing academic and behavioral interventions.
 I also collaborate with outside providers and agencies to help to coordinate mental health care and behavioral support for children and connect families with community resources.